 The way to tell what generation a CPU is from is to look at its model number.
 For Intel the first 1 or 2 numbers indicate the generation, 9700K is a 9th generation chip, a 13700KF is a 13th generation chip.

-For AMD the first number indicates the generation or series, 3700X is a 3000 series, 5600X is a 5000 series CPU, and a 7950X is a 7000 series.
+For AMD the first number indicates the generation or series, 5600X is a 5000 series CPU, 7950X is a 7000 series, and the 9800X is a 9000 series chip.

 Sometimes there isn’t a big difference between processors from one generation to the next, other times it can make a massive impact and kind of change the rules.